Ga$ Price$: School district expands electric school bus fleet amid gas price increases

 FAIRFAX COUNTY, Va.
 (WDVM) — Fairfax County Public Schools are going green in hopes of saving some green.

 Parents and officials gathered on Monday to celebrate the addition of new electric school buses to their fleet.
-This brings the county one step closer to their goal of obtaining all electric school buses by 2035.
+This brings the county one step closer to its goal of obtaining all-electric school buses by 2035.

 Dropping diesel for electric buses is a trend seen in school districts across the DMV, and the soaring cost of gas makes it the perfect time to switch over.